Bioconductor/bioconductor.org/content/help/bioconductor-cloud-ami.md

 Now you should Terminate the Stopped instance of the Bioconductor AMI.

 <a name="movingdata"></a>
-## Moving data to and from your Biocondctor AMI instance
+## Moving data to and from your Bioconductor AMI instance

 The *scp* command is the most efficient way to move data to and from your EC2 instances.